 If a job has not launched, you can remove it from the production schedule.

-To remove a job from the Production Schedule:
+To remove a job from the production schedule:

-- Step 1 On the Job Activity pane, right-click the Unix Prod Job 1 job. - Step 2 Select Remove Job(s) from Schedule from the context menu.
+- 1. On the Job Activity pane, right-click the Prod Job 1 job. - 2.
+Select Remove Jobs(s) from Schedule from the context menu. - 3.
+Click Yes on the Confirmation dialog.